Stephen Friedman (economist)

-Stephen Friedman (born December 21, 1937) is the former chairman of the US President's Intelligence Advisory Board.
-He was nominated on October 27, 2005, to replace Brent Scowcroft in the position.
+Stephen Friedman (born December 21, 1937) is an American economist.
+He is a former chairman of the U.S. President's Intelligence Advisory Board, the Federal Reserve Bank of New York, and Goldman Sachs.
+He was nominated on October 27, 2004, to replace Brent Scowcroft in the position.
+The Friedman Wrestling Center and the Friedman Strength and Conditioning Center at Cornell University are named after him.

 Early life and education

 Friedman was born in New York City, to a Jewish family.
-He received his BA from Cornell University in 1959 and his law degree from Columbia University Law School in 1962.
-At Cornell he was a wrestler and a member of the Quill and Dagger society.
+He received his BA from Cornell University in 1959 and his Juris Doctor degree from Columbia University Law School in 1962.
+At Cornell he was a member of the Quill and Dagger society and champion wrestler.
 At Columbia he was on the Law Review.

 Career

-In 1966 Friedman joined Goldman Sachs and became a partner in 1973.
+In 1966, Friedman joined Goldman Sachs and became a partner in 1973.
 From 1987 until November 1990 he was the co-chief operating officer and either co-chairman or chairman between 1990 and 1994.
 Friedman re-joined the board of Goldman in April 2005, and stepped down from serving on the board on May 22, 2013.

-In 1998 Friedman joined Stone Point Capital LLC.
+In 1998, Friedman joined Stone Point Capital LLC.
 He also served as Senior Advisor at Crestview Partners, LP and a Special Limited Partner and Member of the Executive Advisory Board of Insight Partners.

 From 1998 to 2002, he served as a senior principal of Marsh & McLennan Capital Corp.
 In March 1999 President Clinton announced his intention to appoint Friedman and Crescencio S. Arcos to serve as Members of the President's Intelligence Advisory Board.

-From December 2002 to December 2004 Friedman was United States Assistant to President George W. Bush for Economic Policy as well as the director of the National Economic Council.
+From December 2002 to December 2004, Friedman was United States Assistant to President George W. Bush for Economic Policy as well as the director of the National Economic Council.
 On October 27, 2005 Friedman was asked to replace Brent Scowcroft as the Chairman of the President’s Foreign Intelligence Advisory Board.